 A study published in 2012 found that larger dogs may need less trilostane for their weight in order to control Cushing's disease.

 "Dogs weighing > 66 lb (30 kg) required less trilostane to control their clinical signs.
 The results did not achieve statistical significance, but a trend suggested that as body weight increased, the relative amount of trilostane needed to control signs decreased.
 The researchers also found that only 11% of dogs required more than 3 mg/kg/dose to control their disease—the manufacturer's recommended initial dose is 3 to 6 mg/kg [2.2-6.7 mg/kg] once daily. . . .
 Additionally, study data suggest that the initial dosage recommendation of 3 to 6 mg/kg/day be reconsidered."(Bigger dogs may need less trilostane to control hyperadrenocorticism)

 Conclusions: "Dogs weighing >30 kg [66 pounds], and possibly those weighing >15 kg [33 pounds], might require smaller amounts of trilostane per dose or per day than those weighing less, to control PDH-associated clinical signs."

-Trilostane is given once or twice a day with food.
+Trilostane is given once or twice a day with food (which increased absorption).
 Side effects may be less common when given twice a day.
 Starting dosage is 1 to 3 mg per pound of body weight daily.
 Starting at the low end of that range is safest, even though the suggested starting dosage in the product brochure is higher.
 See Updates at right that support starting with a lower initial dosage, particularly for larger dogs.

 Most dogs show decreases in drinking, urination, and appetite within one week, but some may take two months or longer.
 Trilostane controls clinical signs in dogs with adrenal tumors, but will not slow tumor growth.